I recognize that I have been putting way more writing than art up lately. Perhaps my blog name was not well-thought-out. Oops.

 -- 307 B. N. --

 Brightvale Academy of Magic was a pleasant place—warm and cozy and filled to the brim with books.
-But that wasn’t why King Hagan was visiting today.
+But that wasn’t why King Hagan visited today.
 He had worries weighing on his royal mind.

 “Come in!” an elderly, yet firm voice called.

 Hagan opened the doors and let himself inside.
-Master Seradar’s study was lined with bookshelves, the walls and ceiling covered with research notes and magical implements.
+Bookshelves, research notes, and magical implements lined the walls of Master Seradar’s study.
 And sitting in the middle of it all, in a plush chair at a messy desk, reading out of a thick tome, was a long-bearded purple Gelert.

-The Gelert glanced up from the book, saw who his visitor was, and straightened up immediately.
-“Your Majesty!” he said, making space for the book on his desk by shoving aside some gently glowing pouches and an assortment of amulets.
+The Gelert glanced up from the book, saw his visitor, and straightened up immediately.
+“Your Majesty!” he said, making space to set the book on his desk by shoving aside some gently glowing pouches and an assortment of amulets.
 “Good morning!
 What brings you here?”
 He pushed himself to his feet and brushed off his robes before approaching the king for a handshake.

 “Good morning, Master Seradar,” Hagan said, gripping the sorcerer’s paw.
 “I hope your day is treating you well.”